 - The 5-star ratings will also jump out from among the competing listings.
 That star rating also adds another line to the listing, so even if the rating was low, it would still stick out.

-In the other two examples, these stand out because of the sitelinks (which I’ll talk about more below), increasing the listing size.
+The other two examples stand out because of the sitelinks (which I’ll talk about more below), increasing the listing size.

 There are some great guides out there for helping you get started with rich snippets.
 Check these out to learn more: